kapteyn-astro/kapteyn/SPHINX/allsky.rst

 ..................................................

-For all the quad cube projections we plotted a border by converting edges in world coordinates into pixels coordinates and connected them in the right order.
+For all the quad cube projections we plotted a border by converting edges in world coordinates into pixel coordinates and connected them in the right order.

 .. plot:: EXAMPLES/allskyf26.py